 What makes the Arizona divorce process complicated?

-Arizona divorce hearing in 2025
+Arizona Divorce Hearing in 2025

 Arizona divorce isn’t just about signing a couple of forms and calling it a day.
 The complexity lies in Arizona’s unique community property laws, residency requirements, and mandatory waiting periods.
 Unlike some states, Arizona requires both parties to equally split all assets and debts acquired during the marriage, regardless of whose name is on them.
 Plus, the state mandates a 60-day cooling-off period after filing, which means you can’t rush the process even if you want to.